What is data hygiene?

 Dirty data refers to information that contains errors: outdated contacts, incorrect details, duplicate entries, or misplaced records.
+Without a continuous hygiene program, B2B contact and company data decays at 25-30% annually, eroding the accuracy of every enrichment, routing, and scoring workflow built on top of it.
 This is an ongoing operational discipline, not a one-time cleanup project.

 Common types of dirty data include: